Stuckism: Growth in the UK

 A "Students for Stuckism" group was founded in 2000 by students from Camberwell College of Arts, who staged their own exhibition.
 S.P.
 Howarth was expelled from the painting degree course at Camberwell college for his paintings, and had the first solo exhibit at the Stuckism International Gallery in 2002, named I Don't Want a Painting Degree if it Means Not Painting.

 Thomson stood as a Stuckist candidate for the 2001 British General Election, in the constituency of Islington South & Finsbury, against Chris Smith, the then Secretary of State for Culture.
 He picked up 108 votes (0.4%).
 Childish left the group at this time because he objected to Thomson's leadership.

-From 2002 to 2005 Thomson ran the Stuckism International Centre and Gallery in Shoreditch, London.
+From 2002 to 2005, Thomson ran the Stuckism International Centre and Gallery in Shoreditch, London.
 In 2003, under the title A Dead Shark Isn't Art, the gallery exhibited a shark which had first been put on public display in 1989 (two years before Damien Hirst's) by Eddie Saunders in his Shoreditch shop, JD Electrical Supplies.
 It was suggested that Hirst may have seen this and copied it.

-In 2003 they reported Charles Saatchi to the UK Office of Fair Trading, complaining that he had an effective monopoly on art.
+In 2003, they reported Charles Saatchi to the UK Office of Fair Trading, complaining that he had an effective monopoly on art.
 The complaint was not upheld.
 In 2003, an allied group, Stuckism Photography, was founded by Larry Dunstan and Andy Bullock.
-In 2005 the Stuckists offered a donation of 175 paintings from the Walker show to the Tate, but it was rejected by the Tate's trustees.
+In 2005, the Stuckists offered a donation of 175 paintings from the Walker show to the Tate; however, it was rejected by the Tate's trustees.

-In August 2005 Thomson alerted the press to the fact that the Tate had purchased a work by Chris Ofili, The Upper Room, for £705,000 while the artist was a serving Tate trustee.
+In August 2005, Thomson alerted the press to the fact that the Tate had purchased a work by Chris Ofili, The Upper Room, for £705,000 while the artist was a serving Tate trustee.
 Fraser Kee Scott, owner of A Gallery, demonstrated with the Stuckists outside the Tate Gallery against the gallery's purchase of The Upper Room.
 Scott said in The Daily Telegraph that the Tate Gallery's chairman, Paul Myners, was hypocritical for refusing to divulge the price paid.
 Ofili had asked other artists to donate work to the gallery.
 In July 2006 the Charity Commission censured the gallery for acting outside its legal powers.
 Sir Nicholas Serota stated that the Stuckists had "acted in the public interest".